Wanderingidea/ATtinyTRNG/README.md

 Method:<br>
-The xored stream of random bytes made from the 8 available ADCs on a ATtiny85 MCU are combined with the xored stream of random bytes made from CPU jitter.
+The xored stream of random bytes made from the 8 available ADCs on a ATtiny85 MCU are combined with the xored stream of random bytes made from CPU jitter.<br>
-Both random sources are checked for failure: if one of them fails the MCU is put to sleep.
+Both random sources are checked for failure: if one of them fails the MCU is put to sleep.<br>
 A speed of appr.
 96 B/s is achieved.

 Tests:<br>
-The following tests have been done at room temperature (19..22 degrees Celcius) on a file of 19MB that has been created by `cat /dev/ttyACM0 > test.bin:`<br>
+The following tests have been done at room temperature (19..22 degrees Celcius) on a file of 19MB that has been created by<br>
+`cat /dev/ttyACM0 > test.bin`<br>

 Me:<br>
  minimum entropy: 1.00 bits per bit<br>